broome-library/cookiecutter-libguide/README.rst

 =====
 One installed run the following command to run the cookiecutter::

-    $> cookiecutter <path_to_cookiecutter_template>
+    ~$ cookiecutter /path/to/cookiecutter_template

 This will run the template generator prompting some questions.
-The project will be generated within the current directory.
+The project will be generated within the current directory. **The current directory can't be the same directory of the cookiecutter template**

 Once done you'll want to create two repos.
 One in github.
 The second will be a Gitbook that links to the github project.